cartesi/docs/docs/tutorials/generic-script/full-dapp.md

 ";
 ```

-With this definition, after replicating the steps above, we will get the expected result of `2365921622773144223744`.
+With this definition, after replicating the steps above we will get the expected result of `2365921622773144223744`.

-As we can see from the examples above, the bottom line here is that Descartes allows smart contracts to have easy and flexible access to all sorts of complex computational processes, using any tools available for the Linux operating system.
+As we can see from the examples presented in this section, the bottom line here is that Descartes allows smart contracts to have easy and flexible access to all sorts of complex computational processes, using any tools available for the Linux operating system.

 In the following sections, we will present additional ways in which data and resources can be used by Cartesi Machines, and take advantage of those to explore some more realistic use cases.